matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

   },
 };
 ```
+`zksolc.settings.experimental.tag` is a tag of the docker container that corresponds to a specific compiler version.
+If you don't set the tag - the latest version of zksolc is pulled.
+If you want to verify your contracts on zkscan.io, you must set this field to a *specific* compiler version - the same one you used for deployed contracts.
 3. Create the `contracts` and `deploy` folders.
 The former is the place where all the contracts' `*.sol` files should be stored, and the latter is the place where all the scripts related to deploying the contract will be put.

 4. Create the `contracts/Greeter.sol` contract and insert the following code within it: